Travelling Responsibly in Big Bear Lake

 Under County Variance Attestation, the City of Big Bear Lake has reopened for leisure travel.
 We ask that everyone - residents and visitors - please:

-- Maintain a social distance of 6 feet and do not gather with anyone you do not live with.
+- Practice social distancing of 6 feet and do not gather with anyone you do not live with.

 - Wash hands often, especially after using the restroom, before you eat, and after any recreation activities.